How to Stand Out and Get Hired Through a Padel Recruitment Agency

 Executive summary highlighting your unique value.

-Experience with quantifiable achievements (e.g., "I increased the academy by 40 students").
+Experience with quantifiable achievements (e.g., "Grew the academy by 40 students").

 References with contact details.